Relintai/pandemonium_engine_docs/getting_started/introduction/key_concepts_overview.md

 ![](img/key_concepts_signals.png)

+Note:
-.. note:: Signals are Godot's version of the *observer* pattern.
+ Signals are Godot's version of the *observer* pattern.
 You can read
           more about it here:
           https://gameprogrammingpatterns.com/observer.html